morriszdweck/MLLM-5.2/README.md

 Lightweight autocomplete micro language models — single-file, zero-dependency, local-first.

-Document Autocomplete that continues your document left-to-right.
-Type a prefix → dim ghost text inline → `Tab` to accept, `Esc` to dismiss. **Input → Ghost → Output.** No server, no install.

 > Single-file, zero-dep. `python MLLM-5.2-Preview-0P.py` is the whole model — same engine as 5.1, just input and output.